Parents of baby found alone on sand dunes in St Annes are arrested

 The baby, believed to be almost 12 months old, was found off Clifton Drive at around 1:15pm on Wednesday.
 It is not clear how long he had been alone.

-His parents, a 29-year-old woman from Liverpool and a 33-year-old man from Blackpool, are still in police custody after being arrested on suspicion of neglect.
+His parents, a 29-year-old woman and a 33-year-old man, are still in police custody after being arrested on suspicion of neglect.

 A spokesman from Lancashire Police said: "We were called at around 1:15pm this afternoon to the report that a boy, just under 12-months-old, had been found near to sand dunes on Clifton Drive in St Annes.